 6. How will the LCWIP be delivered?

 6.1 As we have previously stated the LCWIP is dependent on the ability of ESCC and their partners to secure funding.
-However, to place us in a stronger position to secure the funding necessary to deliver the LCWIP is underpinned by the following four key factors.
+However, to place us in a stronger position to secure the funding necessary to deliver the LCWIP, the plan is underpinned by the following four key factors.

 1. Embed within strategy and policy documents